Below are resources for Tribes on energy efficiency.

 Public database featuring cost and performance estimates for electric generation, advanced vehicle, and renewable fuel technologies.
 Makes it much easier to view the range of estimates for what energy technologies, such as a utility-scale wind farm, rooftop solar installation, biofuel production plant, or an electric vehicle, might cost today or in the future.
-Source: U.S. Department of Energy.
+Source: DOE.

 State and Local Energy Data Tool

 Provides state and local decision makers easy access to a wealth of energy data specific to their location.
 The resources and data provided can be used to support strategic energy planning processes and deployment of clean energy projects.
-Source: U.S. Department of Energy.
+Source: DOE.

 Vehicles and Fuel Technologies Basics

 Learn about technologies and ongoing research in alternative and advanced vehicles—or vehicles that run on fuels other than traditional petroleum.
-Source: U.S. Department of Energy.
+Source: DOE.